hushaudio/rivet-oobabooga-plugin/README.md

 ```

 ## Usage
-This plugin facilitates communication with the Oobabooga text generation Web UI via its built-in API.
+This plugin facilitates communication with the Oobabooga text generation Web UI via its built-in API and click on the "Apply flags/extensions and restart" button.

-**Note:** Launch Oobabooga with the `--api` flag for integration.
+**Note:** Launch Oobabooga with the `--api` flag for integration or go to session and tick on API.
 For API configuration, see [Oobabooga API Documentation](https://github.com/oobabooga/text-generation-webui#api).

 ### WSL2 Warning for Windows Users
 If you're using WSL2, ensure the correct port is mapped to your localhost: